What Is It, Who Does It Affect, How Is It Diagnosed, How Is It Treated

 Polycystic Ovarian Syndrome – What Is It?

-Polycystic ovarian syndrome (PCOS) is the most common hormonal disorder among teen girls and young women.
+Polycystic ovarian syndrome (PCOS), similar to the information mentioned by experts on their main corporate website, is the most common hormonal disorder among teen girls and young women.
 As the term “polycystic” meaning “many cysts” suggests, it is a complex condition in which the ovaries become enlarged and contain multiple small-sized, fluid-filled cysts.
 It affects approximately 5-10% of women between the ages of 18-44 and is one of the leading causes of fertility problems with a potential to be a risk factor for type-2 diabetes, gestational diabetes, endometrial cancer, and heart diseases.

 Signs and Symptoms of PCOS